 Can I book a campground in regional Victoria if I live in metro Melbourne?

-Currently, only regional Victorians can book campsites for stays up until December 19.
-Parks Victoria says this is subject to availability and may change.
+Holiday accommodation, including campsites, can be booked by all Victorians from November 9.
 Summer ballots for popular campgrounds haven’t been released yet, but you can sign up to updates on Parks Victoria’s website.

 Can I go interstate?

 SOON!
 NSW premier Gladys Berejiklian announced that the border between NSW and Victoria is set to reopen on November 23.
 The ACT is expected to follow NSW in allowing travel between Canberra and Victoria on the same date.